-Looking forward to a fantastic 2016 season!
+Looking forward to an amazing 2019 season!

 Drum Instructor & Arranger – Will Muncaster

 Pit Instructor & Arranger – Andrew LaPrade

 Assistant & Instructor & Instrument Repair Tech – Donna Robertson

 Assistant Drum Instructor – Garrett More